Antberry/data-structures-and-algorithms/README.md

 I approach this as how to the get last number in the array in a loop then worked backwards

 ## Solution
+array-reverse.jpg its in my assets folder.
+I dont know how to put a picture in here.